olmallet81/URT/README.md

 Example: *make USE_OPENMP=1 USE_BLAZE=1 USE_MKL=1* => the shared library libURT.so will be compiled using OpenMP and Blaze with Intel MK.

 NB: when compiling with Intel MKL or OpenBLAS, static version of these libraries have been chosen, the shared library obtained will be larger in size but URT will run faster under C++ and the difference will be more important when wrapped for R and Python.
 You will need to adjust the path of these static libraries in the makefile to your own paths.
+You are free to rather link to their dynamic version.

 # Design

 ## Introduction
 All URT classes and functions are within the namespace *urt*.
-As URT allows the use of three different linear algebra libraries, convienent typedefs are defined for manipulating arrays: Vector and Matrix.
+As URT allows the use of three different linear algebra libraries, convienent typedefs are defined for manipulating arrays, Vector and Matrix defined as below:

 - ### with Armadillo
    ```c++